des1gnerw1tch/hue-lights-dash-controller/README.md

 # Hue lights dash controller
-Control hue lights hosted on a Linux machine.
+Control Phillips Hue lights hosted on a Linux machine.
 Does not require a Hue Bridge.